 Shopping online for a rental car can be a confusing process in the best of times, but this year is unlike any other.
-Thanks to the pandemic, we’re facing a severe car rental shortage, which is driving up prices and setting up a car rental apocalypse as we rev up for summer.
+Coming out of the pandemic, we’re still facing a car rental shortage, which has driven up prices.
 The best way to protect yourself is to choose the “Pay Later” rate for your rental car so you keep your options open and don’t risk missing out on a better deal.

 In most cases, a publicly available “Pay Later” rate will deliver the lowest price.
 (After booking, be sure to ask us to track your reservation for price drops.
 A prepaid rate locks you in and you’ll miss out if a better price comes along.)

 No Shows and Prepaid Rental Cars

 The no-show rate in the car rental industry as a whole can approach 30%.
 That means that up to one-third of people who make a reservation for a car rental will not pick it up.
 To protect themselves, car rental companies must overbook in order to get close to renting the majority of vehicles available.
 But it can backfire.
 You may show up with a confirmed reservation, only to find out that there are no cars available in the class that you reserved.

 Most customers do not secure their reservation with a credit card, which leads to no-shows.
 This means that there is no consequence if someone books a rental car and then fails to show up to claim it.
 The industry has grappled with no shows for some time, which led it to introduce a prepaid model.
 Prepayment provides financial accountability for the renter to actually show up for their rental.
 If you don’t show, you will either pay a penalty or you will forfeit the entire amount paid.

 How Car Rental Companies Get You to Prepay